Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Conclusion

 Two proof-theoretic refinements then place the entire diagnosis on its correct taxonomic ground.
-The dependency-pair ascent is not a Lawvere and Yanofsky diagonal instance; it belongs to the Feferman and Beklemishev reflection family, and the Arts and Giesl soundness license operates at the $\Pi^0_2$ register, with an artifact-facing termination descriptor at order type $\omega^3$ formalizable in $\mathrm{RCA}_0$, far below the $\varepsilon_0$-scale ascent required by classical G\"odelian reflection over $\mathrm{PA}$.
-The six-step structural identity with G\"odel 1931 holds at the level of shape; the metatheoretic weight is sharply lighter.
-The orientation boundary is thereby described as a static projection-transaction: generative trace, step-argument dimension, external Arts and Giesl license, verdict output.
+The dependency-pair ascent belongs to the Feferman and Beklemishev reflection family rather than the Lawvere and Yanofsky diagonal family, and the Arts and Giesl license operates at the $\Pi^0_2$ register, with its subterm-criterion route formalizable in $\mathrm{RCA}_0$ under an $\omega$-order-type termination measure carried by the projected counter descent, well below the $\varepsilon_0$-scale ascent required by classical G\"odelian reflection over $\mathrm{PA}$.
+That six-step structural identity with G\"odel 1931 holds at the level of shape, and the metatheoretic weight is much lighter.
+That boundary is thereby described as a static projection-transaction: generative trace, step-argument dimension, external Arts and Giesl license, and verdict output.
 The construction/confession asymmetry, the $\ell^0/\ell^1/\ell^\infty$ norm mismatch, and the seed-carrier factorization criterion are three views of this same boundary structure.

 The lesson of the primitive self-duplicating recursor is therefore narrow and strong.
 It is the smallest clean instance in the analyzed family at which a proof system can be right about truth only by ceasing to treat the whole term as the right proof object.
-That is the formal content of the boundary established here, and the formal core of the supervisory failure that appears empirically in PRT.
+That is the formal content of the boundary established here.

-\section{Module Map}
+\section{Module map}

+The repository entry point for this inventory is \url{https://github.com/MosesRahnama/The-Orientation-Boundary}.
+The appendix records mechanization scope rather than public-release status.